Directional Tutorial¶

 503 Rounding either seams or singularities¶

-Left to right (bottom is zoom-in of top): Field, rounding only seams (leading to the right singularity being offset), and rounding singularity function values directly.]
+Left to right (bottom is zoom-in of top): Field, rounding only seams (leading to the top singularity being offset), and rounding singularity function values directly.]

 504 Linear Reductions¶

-Left to right: 6-directional fields with a singularity, N=6 with only sign symmetry (the three lines don’t always meet at all intersections), and the same with added triangular symmetry, where the intersections are enforced.
+Top: A 6-directional fields with a singularity.
+Bottom left: N=6 only sign symmetry is enforced (the three lines don’t always meet at all intersections).
+Right: the same with added triangular symmetry, where all lines intersect.

 505 Meshing¶